manez/conference/readme.txt

   2. Create node types for papers and reviews from the conference administration menu.
      Create roles for reviewers and for the conference chair.
-It is highly reccomended that the "autenticated user" role should not be used for posting papers instead 3 new roles be created for this purpose (admin, author, reviewer) and give them appropriate permissions.
+It is highly recommended that the "authenticated user" role should not be used for posting papers instead 3 new roles be created for this purpose (admin, author, reviewer) and give them appropriate permissions.